 For this review I tried out Barcelona City Tour bus which can't be missed because it is bright red however there are other operators of similar services in the city.

 The bus tours can be utilised in two different and distinct ways.
-You may wish to use the Barcelona Tours bus as a novel means of getting around the city.
-You can hop on and off at whatever destinations you have chosen to reach and can rest assured that the bus will take you to all of the must-see tourist hot spots.
-Alternatively, you may just choose to experience the full tour in one go, gaining an overview of what the city has to offer and taking note of particular places of interest to return to.
+You may wish to use the Barcelona City Tour bus as a useful means of getting around the city.
+You can hop on and off at whatever destinations you wish.
+The bus will take you to all of the must-see tourist hot spots, so you won't miss out anything important.
+Alternatively, you may choose to experience the full tour in one go, gaining an overview of what the city has to offer and taking note of particular places of interest to return to.

-Barcelona Tours bus tour makes both options possible and convenient.
+Barcelona City Tour bus tour makes both options possible and convenient.
 There are some hitches in the service - bus stops are not always clear, at times the commentary can be difficult to hear and waiting times between buses vary.
-However, overall I enjoyed the tour of the city on this service.
-It provides a great way to see the city, at a height that allows travellers to take in their surroundings easily and covers a comprehensive route of Barcelona - without any planning involved!
+However, overall, I enjoyed the tour of the city on this service.
+It provides an easy way to see the city, at a height that allows travellers to take in their surroundings easily and covers a comprehensive route of Barcelona - without any planning involved.

 It is possible to buy tickets for children (between 4 and 12 years) and adults.
 All of those travelling under the age of 4 can travel for free.
 Tickets are purchased for either a one or two-day period.

 2 Day: €23.00

 Alternatively you can purchase tickets on the day when you enter the bus.
 But if you choose this option make sure you have the right change because the bus driver could refuse entry if he does not have the right change.
 To circumvent this possiblity bring along small denomination bills and change.

 If you are in Barcelona for more than one day it is worth considering purchasing the ticket for a two-day period as this will only cost a few euros more.
 The minimal extra cost may justify using the bus simply as your mode of transport for a second day in Barcelona.